Ronald Acuña Jr. Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- Phillies pitchers combine to give up 75 home runs (one per game), the 10th-fewest in baseball.
+- The Phillies rank 11th in baseball in home runs given up (77 total, 1.1 per game).

-- Suarez gets the start for the Phillies, his eighth of the season.
-He is 1-2 with a 3.82 ERA and 35 strikeouts in 37 2/3 innings pitched.
+- Nola gets the start for the Phillies, his 16th of the season.
+He is 6-5 with a 4.66 ERA and 93 strikeouts in 94 2/3 innings pitched.

-- His last time out came on Thursday against the Arizona Diamondbacks, when the lefty tossed seven scoreless innings while giving up four hits.
+- In his most recent appearance on Thursday, the righty threw 6 2/3 innings against the Arizona Diamondbacks, allowing four earned runs while surrendering six hits.

-- In seven games this season, the 27-year-old has amassed a 3.82 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .264 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.